This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Another Vacation Meal Prep Option: Meal Kit Delivery

 It’s easy enough to bring along a box if you’re roadtripping.
 If you’re flying, it gets more challenging.
-Some, but not all, rentals will provide mailing addresses in advance so you can have a meal kit delivered where you’re staying.
+Some rentals will provide mailing addresses in advance so you can have a meal kit delivered where you’re staying.
 You can also buy meal kits in person at select Kroger, King Sooper’s, Harris Teeter, Whole Foods, and Publix stores.

 Meal kits can also be a saving grace at home: have one delivered the day your trip ends.
 Instead of arriving to an empty fridge, you’ll have a few meals ready to go instead of instantly needing to hit the grocery store.
 My favorite company is the one that’s on special.
 Seriously, there are enough rotating offers that occasional users shouldn’t have to pay full price.
 Look for new subscriber deals, Amex offers, and “we want you back” targeted discounts.